DemkivV/deep-learning-experiments/README.md

 The images have a high resolution and thus give you the possibility to experiment with very deep, state-of-the-art convolutional neural network architectures.
 It also provides data to experiment with multimodal input (e.g. additional depth data vs. just RGB), segmentation, class hierarchies and more in real world conditions.
 This is the level of complexity scientific papers are written and state-of-the-art neural networks trained with.
 Highly recommended dataset.

 <!-- (TODO: specify exact resolution) -->

-#### Licensing

-The dataset has a [custom license](https://www.cityscapes-dataset.com/license/), but – in short – it's free for non-commercial purposes.

 #### Training Time